 The fact that the gaps host a single $Z_2$ topological phase certainly is appealing as this allows for easy observation in experiments and promising applications in practice.
-The non-Abelian kagome lattice model introduced in this work will open up other interesting directions, such as interaction effect \cite{Rachel18RPP_review}, disorder physics \cite{kagomeSKY}, or even the non-Hermitian physics \cite{Bergholtz19arXiv, Ashida20arXiv}.
-Furthermore, the non-Abelian gauge potentials could be implemented in such a way that the inversion symmetry of the model is broken, and what is the fate of flat bands and the gapped phases in this scenario is also an interesting question.
-One could also consider the non-Abelian kagome lattice with higher pseudospin, such as $SU(3)$ model for pseudospin-1 particles \cite{Barnett12PRL, Bornheimer18PRA} and even the higher-order topological phases, such as the second-order corner states \cite{Parameswaran17physics, Ezawa18PRL_corner} within the current setup.
+The non-Abelian kagome lattice model introduced in this work will open up other interesting directions of investigation, such as interaction effects \cite{Rachel18RPP_review}, disorder physics \cite{kagomeSKY}, or even non-Hermitian physics \cite{Bergholtz19arXiv, Ashida20arXiv}.
+Furthermore, the non-Abelian gauge potentials could be implemented in such a way that the inversion symmetry of the model is broken, and the fate of flat bands and the gapped phases in this scenario is also an interesting question.
+One could also consider the non-Abelian kagome lattice with higher pseudospin, such as the $SU(3)$ model for pseudospin-1 particles \cite{Barnett12PRL, Bornheimer18PRA} and even the higher-order topological phases, such as the second-order corner states \cite{Parameswaran17physics, Ezawa18PRL_corner} within the present setup.
 Thus we believe our work will stimulate further research topics in this lattice model.